alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-and-user-interfaces-with-godot-course/index.md

 <figure>

 <iframe width="750" height="422" src="https://www.youtube.com/embed/5EpliC4gHyo" title="Godot Inventory System and Complex User Interfaces Course Trailer" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<figcaption>Trailer for the Godot course “Dynamic Inventory System, UI and Complex User Interfaces with Godot”</figcaption>
+<figcaption>Trailer for the Godot course "Dynamic Inventory System, UI and Complex User Interfaces with Godot"</figcaption>
 </figure>

 ## Description

 The inventory system you are going to create is **inspired by the Zelda Breath of the Wild inventory screen**, and can be used in RPG, FPS, Adventure, Point-and-Click games and more, basically, any games where the player can **acquire and keep track of items in different categories**.

 This is a **MASTERCLASS about creating User Interfaces, Custom Systems, Custom Dynamic Data and Dynamic Interfaces with Godot**.
-Not only data, it’s a **masterclass about Godot’s Resource system**.
+Not only data, it's a **masterclass about Godot's Resource system**.

 This course gives you all the knowledge and the power to build **responsive user interfaces with Godot,** you will also learn how to make **Dynamic Systems that use Dynamic Data using your own Data Model and Scriptable Objects**.

-You are also going to learn how to create your own **extendable and expandable Godot’s Game Objects and Components with custom Nodes, Scenes and Scripts**.
-You are going to learn how to create custom Godot’s Resources and how to mix and match Dynamic and Static data.
+You are also going to learn how to create your own **extendable and expandable Godot's Game Objects and Components with custom Nodes, Scenes and Scripts**.
+You are going to learn how to create custom Godot's Resources and how to mix and match Dynamic and Static data.

 ## In a single paragraph